 Just stumbled upon the Threads in C# blogpost on CsharpStar.
 The post gives a nice introduction into what threads in the .NET Framework are, and how to use .NET Thread Class (System.Threading.Thread namespace) for multi-threading, foreground- and background threads and so on.

-Having trouble installing or updating Magento with PHP 5.6?
-Does Magento 2 throw an error about
+Does Magento 2 throw an error about Continue reading

 always_populate_raw_post_data being set to

 0?
-Then read on, because here is how to fix upgrades to Magento 2.0 in PHP 5.6.
+And are you having problems installing or updating Magento with PHP 5.6 and PHP 7?
+Then read on, because here is how to fix upgrades to Magento 2.0 in PHP 5.6 and higher: PHP 7+.